yawen32/data-512-final-project/README.md

 ### 1. University Ranking Data

 1.1 Times Higher Education World University Ranking (“timesData.csv”) Times Higher Education is a well-known global university ranking system which mainly focuses on a lot of non-English educational institutions and their commercialization.
 It collaborated with Thomson Reuters and started to use its own methodology since 2011.
 The dataset, “timesData.csv”, contains 2603 rows and 14 columns (13 performance indicators and 1 column for year).
 The performance indicators cover 5 major fields: teaching, research, citations, income, international outlook.
-I’ll use this dataset as a prime dataset to answer the majority of research questions.
+This dataset is used as a prime dataset to answer the majority of research questions.
 Columns found in the dataset are listed below:
 ![the_data](https://user-images.githubusercontent.com/26759376/34130268-0dc77d0c-e3fc-11e7-9260-d0622cbe69ad.png)

 1.2 Center for World University Rankings (“cwurData.csv”) As one of the largest and most comprehensive academic ranking of global universities, it was compiled by a Saudi Arabia-based organization since 2012.
 The dataset, “cwurData.csv”, contains 2200 rows and 14 columns.
-It will be used to make comparisons with the dataset in 4.1.1 and find any existing bias among ranking systems from different countries.
+It is used to make comparisons with the dataset in 4.1.1 and find any existing bias among ranking systems from different countries.
 The system uses 6 indicators to rank.
 Columns found in the dataset are listed below:
 ![cwur_data](https://user-images.githubusercontent.com/26759376/34130289-1d977174-e3fc-11e7-9659-13f3f0ddec28.png)